rammurmu/next/README.md

-## A live retail streaming software
+## A live retail streaming platform